lsst-sqre/gafaelfawr/docs/dev/development.rst

 ===============

 Before running tests, you must build the UI.
-The Gafaelfawr UI is written in JavaScript and contained in the ``ui`` subdirectory.
+The Gafaelfawr UI is written in JavaScript and contained in the :file:`ui` subdirectory.
 To build it, run (from the top level):

 .. prompt:: bash